jboss-developer/jboss-eap-quickstarts/picketlink-sts/README.md

 ### Undeploy and Remove the Security Domain Using the JBoss CLI

-You can undeploy the quickstart and remove the security domain using the provided
+You can undeploy the quickstart and remove the security domain configuration in one easy step using the `undeploy-and-remove-security-domain.cli` script located in the root directory of this quickstart.

 1. Open a new command line, navigate to the root directory of this quickstart.
 2. Run the following command, replacing JBOSS_HOME with the path to your server: